Read customer stories

 While the Customer Data Platform (CDP) is a relatively new category to the scene, the need for a neutral hub in the middle of marketers’ tech tools has taken off.
-In fact, according to a recent MarTech Advisor whitepaper, 28 percent of marketers ranked their multiple, disconnected systems as the biggest problem they face.
+In fact, according to a recent MarTech Advisor white paper, 28% of marketers ranked their multiple, disconnected systems as the biggest problem they face.

 Validated by analysts such as Forrester and Gartner, Customer Data Platforms (CDPs) solve the fragmented customer data problem and improve traditional marketing workflows.
 Analyst David Raab’s vendor-neutral Customer Data Platform Institute defines CDPs as a “marketer-managed system that creates a persistent, unified customer database that is accessible to other systems.”

 Having a defined foundation is a great start.
-However, customer data platforms can and should provide so much more: intelligence that helps you access meaningful insights about your first-party data — and of course — integrations with your marketing tools to help you achieve a quick return on investment.
+However, Customer Data Platforms can and should provide so much more: intelligence that helps you access meaningful insights about your first-party data and, of course, integrations with your marketing tools to help you achieve a quick return on investment.

-A more robust customer data platform should offer behavioral insights (e.g., identifying a tire-kicker versus a binge user), predictive insights (“likely to engage” or “at risk of churning”), and other machine learning-based segmentation as a key feature — not an afterthought.
+A more robust Customer Data Platform should offer behavioral insights (e.g. identifying a tire-kicker versus a binge user), predictive insights (“likely to engage” or “at risk of churning”), and other data science-based segmentation as a key feature — not an afterthought.

-Customer data platforms should help out with this using machine learning because any other approach is either too simplistic or not scaleable by a human.
-Look for a content affinity engine that helps you categorize your website into nuanced topics (not just marketer-defined keywords), track topic-based affinity levels for each individual and quickly build affinity-based audiences that deliver marketing results.
+Customer Data Platforms should help out with this using machine learning because any other approach is either too simplistic or not scaleable by a human.
+Look for a content affinity engine that helps you categorize your website into nuanced topics (not just marketer-defined keywords), track topic-based affinity levels for each individual, and quickly build affinity-based audiences that deliver marketing results.

 With so much information flowing into CDPs, the method and speed with which it gets processed is an important factor.
 There are a couple of approaches to consider.
-Relational databases process data at the time of the request (i.e., when you go to build a segment) which involves scanning and grouping users within each data source separately — scanning potentially tens of millions of data rows — making the process of audience segment-building quite time-consuming.
+Relational databases process data at the time of the request (i.e. when you go to build a segment) which involves scanning and grouping users within each data source separately — scanning potentially tens of millions of data rows — making the process of audience segment-building quite time-consuming.